by

 It’s also very useful as a screening agent for cervical cancer.
 Acetic acid is applied to the cervix and if some areas turn white, the test is positive.
 It’s also used in chromoendoscopy for detecting the early stages of gastric cancers.

 Vinegar is the main household product that contains acetic acid, albeit in a very low concentration.
-As we’ve already mentioned, vinegar is used as a condiment and food flavouring.
-Other household products that contain acetic acid include window cleaners and some dishwashing liquids.
+As we’ve already mentioned, vinegar is used as a condiment and food flavouring, but it is also commonly found in household cleaning products, such as window cleaners and some dishwashing liquids.

 Pickled cucumbers, vinegar, and spices on a wooden table.